diaakasem/scrambler/README.md

 ## License

-This project is licensed under the MIT license.
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).